Clarifying guidance from NASA about disclosing current and pending support and affiliations with China.

 To ensure compliance with NASA’s regulations, the Office of Sponsored Programs will require all named project personnel within a proposal (including faculty, researchers, staff, and students) to provide information regarding affiliations with China.
 Responses will be reviewed and further guidance provided to the researchers for follow-up actions as needed.
 Additionally, if any of the answers change at any time following proposal submission through close-out of an ensuing award, you are required to contact OSP to update the information.

-Researchers who are intending to apply for or have active NASA support and are pursing funding via the Cornell China Center must contact Jamie Sprague, Sr. Grant & Contract Officer/Federal Team Lead, before accepting Cornell China Center funding.
+Researchers who are intending to apply for or have active NASA support and are pursing funding via the Cornell China Center must contact Jamie Sprague, Associate Director/Team Lead | Federal Team, before accepting Cornell China Center funding.

 Disclosure Requirements to NASA

-For questions regarding NASA China restrictions and current and pending support, please contact your assigned Grant & Contract Officer.
+Note: For questions regarding NASA China restrictions and current and pending support, please contact your assigned Grant & Contract Officer.